Marketing to China it's also an Agency

 A quality and clear website

-Having a good website is important in China, and new Chinese buyers are more and more sensitive to a nice design, clear offers, intuitive navigation and a site full of persuasive information demonstrating the advantage of being involved with your business proposition.
-Website content should be translated into Mandarin with Chinese specific imagery and visuals developed.
+Having a good website is important in China.
+Distributors/buying agents/Business owners are more and more sensitive to a well-designed website.
+Clear offers, intuitive navigation, persuasive information.
+Everything on your website should be demonstrating the advantage of being involved with your business.
+Website content should be translated into Mandarin with Chinese specific imagery.